Efficiency of conventional thermal electricity and heat production

 - Geographical coverage:

 The EEA had 33 member countries at the time of writing this indicator.
-These are the 28 European Union Member States plus Turkey, Iceland, Norway, Liechtenstein and Switzerland.
-Information for Switzerland and Liechtenstein was not available and is not included in the above indicators
+These are the 28 European Union Member States plus Iceland, Norway, Liechtenstein, Switzerland and Turkey.
+Information for Liechtenstein and Switzerland was not available and is not included in the above indicators

 - Methodology and frequency of data collection: